ansible-collections/overview/collection_requirements.rst

 Changelogs
 ----------

-To give a consistent feel for changelogs across collections, and ensure for collections included in the ``ansible`` package we suggest you use `antsibull-changelog <https://github.com/ansible-community/antsibull-changelog>`_
+Collections are required to include a changelog.
+To give a consistent feel for changelogs across collections and ensure changelogs exist for collections included in the ``ansible`` package we suggest you use `antsibull-changelog <https://github.com/ansible-community/antsibull-changelog>`_ to maintain and generate this but other options exist.
 Preferred (in descending order):

 1. Use antsibull-changelog (preferred)
 2. Provide ``changelogs/changelog.yaml`` in the `correct format <https://github.com/ansible-community/antsibull-changelog/blob/main/docs/changelog.yaml-format.md>`_